-LCD Panel Open - Model C
+LCD Panel Open

 The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
-Make sure the WLAN and Bluetooth module(s) are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1 - 4, on page 1 - 13).
+Make sure the WLAN & Bluetooth are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table 1-4, on page 1-11).